 Lenders adopt different approaches to underwriting but, most commonly, they will use an average (or the worst) exchange rate seen over the last few years (rather than the current rate) or use a typical exchange rate and then discount the relative income calculation by a set percentage.

 Residential and buy-to-let deposit requirements

 If you are buying a home for your family to live in whilst you are working overseas – perhaps whilst you are temporarily seconded to an overseas posting – then you may be able to borrow up to 95% of the purchase price of the property you wish to buy.

 However, there are only one or two lenders willing to consider this.

 Most lenders operating in the expat mortgage sector require larger deposits (20% is a more advisable starting point for your calculations) and the larger the deposit you have, the more potential borrowing options you have.

-If you are seeking to buy an investment (buy-to-let), you will need at least a 25% deposit, again with some lenders requiring a larger deposit to consider you for a mortgage.
+If you’re seeking to buy an investment (buy-to-let), you will need at least a 25% deposit or even more with some lenders.

 The type of property you are buying is also key to a lender’s assessment of your application.

 For example, new build properties frequently come with a requirement to put down a higher deposit.